 As the outbreak evolved, Egencia focused on customer experience and safety-first by accelerating alerts and updates including new features and tips that help business travelers take more control of their trips.

 Pre-trip risk mitigation was implemented globally.
-This included implementing simple self-serve policy controls like destination risk approvals which specified preferred suppliers and rates, out of policy destinations, and mandated approval if an employee was traveling to a high-risk destination.
-More flexible policy controls were also launched, like specifying forbidden airlines and setting maximum number of employees who can travel on the same flights.
+This included implementing simple self-serve policy controls like destination risk approvals which specified preferred suppliers and rates, out-of-policy destinations, and mandated approval if an employee was traveling to a high-risk destination.
+More flexible policy controls were also launched, like specifying forbidden airlines and setting a maximum number of employees who can travel on the same flights.

 New expectations from travelers has the hotel industry adopting new or adapting current, cleanliness standards.
-Hotels can add their updated health and hygiene measures which are displayed in their listings globally across all Expedia Group websites.
+Hotels can add their updated health and hygiene measures which are displayed in their listings globally.
 Anyone booking in Egencia online or in the Egencia app will easily see when a hotel has provided their health and hygiene measures when they are booking hotels.

 As employees demand better travel experiences and travel managers expect more data and increased rates of compliance, the use of multiple booking tools and travel management solutions is no longer a viable strategy.
 This is true even if those separate booking tools are available through a single interface.

 What organisations need during COVID-19 and any crisis is a global business travel platform that enables the optimization of complex travel programs.
-A platform like Egencia connects all travel touch points and spans every device used by travelers, travel managers and arrangers and other coporate stakeholders.
+A platform like Egencia connects all travel touchpoints and spans every device used by travelers, travel managers and arrangers and other corporate stakeholders.
 It collects travel data and enables sophisticated reporting and analysis.
 The unified platform also enables you to benefit from greater data access and visibility and policy compliance in all your markets.

 - Traveler data visibility delivered